iamrishabruh/drug_interaction_checker/README.md

 - **Xcode 14+** installed on your Mac.
 - **Git** installed on your machine.
-- **Access Credentials:** If the NIH NLM Drug Interaction API requires authentication, ensure you have the necessary API keys or tokens.
+- **Access Credentials:** NIH NLM Drug Interaction API requires authentication, ensure you have the necessary API keys or tokens.

 ### Steps